Choose options

 The private life of the Romans

 Joachim Marquardt is one of the most important German classical philologists of the 19th century.
-His classic, first published in 1879-82, is considered the standard scholarly work on Roman everyday life in antiquity and its content is still not outdated.
-In it he gives an informed account of all aspects of the private life of the ancient Romans, divided into two parts.
-The first part is devoted to the family sphere with the chapters: Family and Marriage, Children and Education, Slaves, House, Everyday Life and Burial.
-The second part entitled Acquisition and Entertainment‹ teaches about economic life and clothing, housing and household furnishings (also from cultural and art-historical aspects), intellectual activity, entertainment and games.
+His classic, first published in 1879-82, is considered the standard scholarly work on Roman daily life in antiquity, and its content is still not outdated.
+In it, he offers an informed account of all aspects of ancient Roman private life, divided into two parts.
+The first part is devoted to the family sphere, with the chapters: family and marriage, children and education, slaves, household, daily life, and burial.
+The second part, entitled Acquisition and Entertainment, teaches about economic life and clothing, housing and household furnishings (also from cultural and art-historical aspects), intellectual activity, entertainment, and games.
 Thanks to its comprehensible language and clear, systematic structure, it remains a valuable reference work to this day.

 The author: